 Going deeper on cave ecosystems and biodiversity…

-Wynne, J.J. & K.J.
+Wynne, J.J.
+M.L.
+Niemiller, & K.J.
 Chapin.
 2021.
 On the evolutionary mechanisms of troglomorphy.
-In Cave ecology: Drivers of diversity and diversification (J.J.
+In Diversity and Speciation of Subterranean Fauna (J.J.
 Wynne, editor).
-Nova Science Publishers, New York.
+John Hopkins University Press, Baltimore, MD.

 Wynne, J.J., J.R.
 Boyero Gallardo, E. Pardo Igúzquiza, S. Hershauer, O. Tejedor Huerta, R. Ferrer Martín, J. Cuenca Rodriguez, & M. París.
 2019.
 La biota de las cuevas del Parque Natural de la Sierra de las Nieves, Andalucía, con recomendaciones para futuras investigaciones y gestión.
 Andalucía Subterránea 31: 30–50.